rdoxenham/openshift-virt-labs/README.md

 * A single **baremetal** host (right now we don't support multi-host) that's installed with either RHEL 8, CentOS 8, or a recent Fedora release - we've tested with fc31+.
 * Must have at least **128GB memory** - we've seen it work with 64GB+(large) NVMe-based swap but YMMV
 * Must have ~**200GB of SSD**/NVMe storage space - it can work with spinning rust but YMMV
-* If using OpenShift Container Storage (OCS), you're going to want an **additional 200GB** at least.
+* If using OpenShift Container Storage (OCS), you're going to want an **additional 200GB** at least, but the more the merrier.

 ### User Requirements

-In addition to the hardware requirements, there's a number of environmental requirements and configurables that you'll need to populate in the `install.sh` script before you execute it-

-* You need to either have **root** access to the baremetal server, or a user with full **sudo** privileges (without a password)
+In addition to the hardware requirements, there's a number of environmental requirements, for example you need to either have **root** access to the baremetal server, or a user with full **sudo** privileges (without a password).
+There's also a set of **configurables** that you'll need to populate in the `install.sh` script before you execute it-

-* You need to specify the OpenShift version that you want to deploy, by default we use the latest 4.6 release available on the OpenShift [mirrors](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).
-Set this with the `OCP_VERSION` flag at the top of the script.
+* `OCP_VERSION`: You need to specify the OpenShift version that you want to deploy, by default we use the **latest 4.6** release available on the OpenShift [mirrors](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).
-* The location of a vanilla RHEL8 (or CentOS) KVM image (`RHEL8_KVM`) - This will be downloaded (like the other images) when you run the installer.
+* `RHEL8_KVM`: The location of a vanilla RHEL8 (or CentOS) KVM image - this will be downloaded (like the other images) when you run the installer.
 Note that currently if this file already exists in */var/lib/libvirt/images* then it won't download/overwrite it.
 By default we pull a CentOS 8 cloud image for you.
-* The public ssh-key (`SSH_PUB_BASTION`) that you want to inject into the bastion node so we can execute commands against it without worrying about passwords.
+* `SSH_PUB_BASTION`: The public ssh-key that you want to inject into the bastion node so we can execute commands against it without worrying about passwords.
-* Your OpenShift *pull secret* so we can pull OpenShift images (`PULL_SECRET`).
+* `PULL_SECRET`: Your OpenShift *pull secret* so we can pull OpenShift images.
 This is a **json** formatted string with all of the necessary authentication and authorisation secrets and is linked to your specific username/email-address.
 This can be downloaded from [cloud.redhat.com](https://cloud.redhat.com/) (with instructions [here](https://access.redhat.com/solutions/4844461)).
-* Specify whether you want to deploy with support for OpenShift Container Storage with the `OCS_SUPPORT` variable, noting that this is false by default.
+* `OCS_SUPPORT`: Specify whether you want to deploy with support for OpenShift Container Storage, noting that this is **false** by default.
 This will deploy a third worker and additional storage volumes for each of the nodes.
-* Specify whether you want to use a disconnected image registry as part of the installation to mimic a disconnected installation with the variable `USE_DISCONNECTED` - this can speed up the deployment time and also limit the amount of bandwidth consumed as the image pull for the OpenShift bits themselves only happens once.
-The default value for this is true.
+* `USE_DISCONNECTED`: Specify whether you want to use a disconnected image registry as part of the installation to mimic a disconnected installation  - this can speed up the deployment time and also limit the amount of bandwidth consumed as the image pull for the OpenShift bits themselves only happens once.
+The default value for this is **true**.
+* `USE_IPI`: Specify whether you want to use the Installer Provisioned Infrastructure (IPI) model, i.e. "baremetal IPI" via the [Metal3](http://metal3.io/) project, where your nodes will be instructed to boot via virtual BMC; this will allow you to mimic a real baremetal environment instead of the default User Provisioned Infrastructure (UPI) model.
+Note this only just went GA with OpenShift 4.6, so if you enable this you must select *4.6.0+* in the `OCP_VERSION` field.
+The default for this is currently **false** as it's considered an <u>experimental feature</u>.